clovisbernard/statefile-secure/README.md

 # 🔒 Secure Terraform State with AWS (S3, DynamoDB & Replication)

 This project provides a secure and highly available solution for managing Terraform state files using AWS S3, DynamoDB, and replication mechanisms.
-It ensures state integrity, availability, and security by implementing best practices such as state locking, versioning, encryption, and cross-region replication.
+It ensures state integrity, availability, and security by implementing best practices such as state locking, versioning, and cross-region replication.

 Additionally, the project includes an EC2 instance deployment to validate the infrastructure setup, demonstrating how Terraform can be used effectively in a production environment.